Matthew Patrick Smyth, Inc.136 E. 57th St., nr. Lexington Ave., Ste. 901; 212-333-5353; matthewsmyth.com

-Smyth works in a traditional, full-blown style for clients who like their rooms arranged down to the last detail.
-This serious approach is leavened with witty, unusual touches like travel-inspired color palettes.
+Smyth works in a traditional style for clients who like their rooms done down to the last detail.
+This serious approach is leavened with unusual, witty touches of color and the thoughtful addition of eclectic objects.

-Designer Ann Pyne leads this legendary firm, the last bastion of old-money taste left since Parish-Hadley closed its doors.
-Projects range from a traditional penthouse on Fifth Avenue to a more modern, French-influenced one-bedroom apartment.
+Designer Ann Pyne leads this legendary firm, the last bastion of old-money taste since Parish-Hadley closed its doors.
+Projects range from a traditional penthouse on Fifth Avenue to a more modern French-influenced one-bedroom apartment.

-If you feel right at home when you dine at the Lion or Crown, it’s all thanks to this savvy up-and-comer.
-Her upscale interior-design boutique often dips into more masculine materials such as raw woods and concrete.
+If you felt at home when you dined at the Lion, it’s thanks to this savvy up-and-comer.
+Her designs often utilize more masculine materials, such as unfinished woods and concrete.

-Known for exuberant color, Redd has freshened up blah kitchens with peridot paint and outdated floors with the three-tone marble favored by the late architect Edwin Lutyens.
-Redd’s taste in furniture reflects a contemporary take on the traditional.
+Known for exuberant color, Redd has electrified kitchens with peridot paint and patterned floors with the three-tone marble favored by the late architect Edwin Lutyens.
+Redd’s taste in furniture is bold and luxurious, worthy of Cecil Beaton.

-De Cabrol manages to make rooms look as if they’ve always been in the family, with comfortable antiques, eclectic flea-market finds, rich colors, and inviting nooks to curl up in.
+De Cabrol manages to make rooms look well lived-in, with comfortable antiques, eclectic flea-market finds, rich colors, and inviting nooks to curl up in.
 She regularly travels the world to find rare pieces.

 Seattle native Jon Call is the man for those looking to design the ultimate bachelor pad.
 He combines classic American style with a refined masculine edge, incorporating everything from Federal-era pieces to mid-century-modern furnishings.

-The globe-trotting Catherine Olasky and Maximil- ian Sinsteden take an old-school, detail-oriented approach to design.
-The duo recently overhauled a sixteenth-century Guernsey farmhouse for which they reframed more than 100 paintings, redid the linens and stationery, and custom-made mahogany hangers for the closets.
+The globe-trotting Catherine Olasky and Maximilian Sinsteden take an old-school, detail-oriented approach to design.
+The duo recently overhauled a 16th-century Guernsey farmhouse, for which they reframed more than 100 paintings, redid the linens and stationery, and made custom mahogany hangers for the closets.

 Delphine Krakoff, wife of fashion designer Reed Krakoff, has an uncanny way of making mansions feel cozy and townhomes vast.
 She has a luxurious style that yields brilliant room arrangements.